iron-vault-plugin/iron-vault/README.md

 You can start reading about the various Iron Vault features here:

-* [Built-in Official Rulesets](https://ironvault.quest/other-features/rulesets-and-homebrew.html#Built-in_Rulesets) - Includes support for Ironsworn Classic, Ironsworn: Delve, Ironsworn: Starforged, and Sundered Isles.
+* [Built-in Rulesets](https://ironvault.quest/other-features/rulesets-and-homebrew.html#Built-in_Rulesets) - Includes support for Ironsworn Classic, Ironsworn: Delve, Ironsworn: Starforged, and Sundered Isles, as well as community expansions Ancient Wonders, Fe-Runners, and Starsmith.
 * [Blocks](https://ironvault.quest/blocks/about-blocks.html) - Special blocks used throughout the tool to render things nicely and give you handy interactive widgets for editing game data.
 * [Commands](https://ironvault.quest/commands/about-commands.html) - Various Obsidian commands, all of which can be bound to hotkeys or the quick access bar, for performing all sorts of game actions, like making moves, creating progress tracks, etc.
 * [Entities](https://ironvault.quest/entities/about-entities.html) - How Iron Vault represents all sorts of different game concepts, or some ways that you might choose to represent them yourself.